 Internet providers vary significantly in their contract policies.
 Some providers don’t require contracts, others require as long as a two-year contract and some give you an option to choose your contract length.

 If a provider gives you an option for the contract length, the prices will likely differ based on which contract length you choose, with the longest contract offering the lowest price.
-Therefore, consider how long you will likely require internet for your current location before you choose a provider and a plan.

 7. Are the advertised internet speeds guaranteed?